 Betsy DeVos must be an excellent pick for Education Secretary if the NEA opposes her.

 A Houston-area middle school teacher was just busted for giving one of her students a full-contact lap dance for his birthday in front of the entire class.
-I could say a lot about it, but I think the story pretty much speaks […]

 Coming to a theater near you.

 Yesterday, Vox Day provided an assessment of the gender gap in college degrees.
 Captain Capitalism, in turn, pointed out that the numbers don’t tell the whole story: (a) when you factor in engineering and hard science degrees, men are outperforming the women by a wide margin, and (b) women are getting the bulk of the meaningless degrees that are largely available due to a bubble economy in higher-ed, and therefore will not be advancing in the world.

 While my sentiments are with Captain Capitalism, I think both of them are hitting some important points: